jidukrishna/spotify_updater/README.md

 # 🎧Spotify Playlist Updater and Shuffler via Telegram

-A telegram bot to update or shuffle a playlist with songs from liked and shazam playlist.
+A telegram bot to update or shuffle a playlist with songs from liked and shazam playlist.<br>
+* Disclaimer : there's alot of try and except statements because my internet doesn't always have full uptime.
 <img src='https://raw.githubusercontent.com/jidukrishna/jidukrishna/main/Screenshot_20240730-005005_Telegram.jpg' height=500>

-## Description
+### Description

 A simple telegram bot that updates a main playlist (you have to make one) with your liked and shazam playlist.
 This script makes use of spotipy and python-telegram-bot api inorder to achieve the task.